-Encore Garden 亞哥花園 is an abandoned theme park in the hills above Taichung city 臺中市 in Taiwan 台灣.
-I learned about this urban explorer’s dream after reading up on Katolis World, another abandoned amusement park in Beitun 北屯.
+Encore Garden 亞哥花園 is an abandoned theme park in the hills above Taichung 台中 in Taiwan 台灣.
+I learned about this urban explorer’s dream after reading up on Katolis World 卡多里樂園, another abandoned amusement park in Běitún 北屯.
 I was dismayed to find out that Katolis World was demolished years ago but then I found this post confirming the existence of another abandonment nearby.
-With the clues provided—and some Google Maps sleuthing—I was able to identify a likely target in the hills above the main highway.
-Google’s street view cameras certainly get around these days—I was able to make a visual confirmation of the entrance to the park from the roadside.
+With the clues provided—and some Google Maps sleuthing; those Street View cameras really get around these days—I was able to identify a likely target in the hills above the main highway.
 Apart from that I knew very little about what I was getting myself into at Encore Garden—there is almost no other information available on the English language web.

 I walked over to the fence and saw an old man tending to a fire next to a stack of chicken cages.
 Evidently he has made a home here in the outer gate to the old amusement park—or perhaps he was the caretaker or security guard?
 He didn’t appear to have any sort of official look about him.
 At any rate, I greeted him in basic Chinese, brandished my camera, and pointed to the park beyond, meaning to communicate that I sought permission to walk in and shoot some photos.
-I was halfway expecting a flat-out “no”, likely expressed as “mei you” (沒有), but he seemed amenable, motioning to the right, almost as if to indicate where I might find a way in, though I was not entirely sure I had made myself understood.
+I was halfway expecting a flat-out “no” (méiyǒu 沒有) but he seemed amenable, motioning to the right side of the gate, almost as if to indicate where I might find an entrance.
 I thanked him and went back to my bicycle to scout around a little more.

 I took a cursory look at the exit to the left of the main gate.
 There was a car parked in front, blocking access to the fence, but I thought nothing of it until I saw motion in the back seat as I drew near.
 Neurons fired and I smiled knowingly: this remote parking lot must be popular with youth.
 Just about everyone in Taiwan lives with their parents—and parents here are notoriously fickle about conjugal visits between the unmarried.
 Perhaps this is a sort of “lover’s parking lot”.